mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-rhinoscriptsyntax-introduction.md

 import rhinoscriptsyntax as rs
 ```

 The `import` above not only imports the library, but also renames the namespace to `rs.`.
 This is done to just make it easier to type when accessing the methods in RhinoScriptSyntax.
-Access the methods can now be made by starting methods with 'rs.'.
-For example, accessing the `Addpoint()` method in the RhinoScriptSyntax namespace can  be entered:
+Access the methods by starting methods with 'rs.'.
+For example, the `Addpoint()` method in the RhinoScriptSyntax namespace can  be entered:

 ```python
 rs.AddPoint(1,4,5)